 The office will always try to relay important telephone messages to your child in case of emergency.
 To prevent continually interrupting teachers while they are instructing their classes, we request that telephone messages be in case of emergency only.
-We cannot guarantee that messages called in after 2:30 p.m. will reach your child.
+We cannot guarantee that messages called less than 45 minutes prior to dismissal will reach your child.